montymxb/latria/README.md

 make linux
 ```

-Now for windows there is an alternate Makefile provided specially for nmake.
-You can invoke it and build for windows as follows (Note you will need to install [Visual Studio](https://www.visualstudio.com/) and have access to a [Developer Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) to build from)
+Now for windows there is an alternate Makefile provided specially for `nmake`.
+You can invoke it and build for windows as follows.
+Note that you will need to install [Visual Studio](https://www.visualstudio.com/) and have access to a [Developer Command Prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) to have access to `nmake` from a developer command prompt.
 ```
 nmake /F NMakefile latria
 ```

 For building on the 'big 3' that's essentially all you have to do!
-If you have issues or questions regarding those platforms or any others let me know or open an issue.
+If you have issues or questions regarding those platforms or any others please open an issue.

-<h2>Testing.</h2>
+## Testing

 Testing on Latria is currently run by an embedded suite of tests.
 You can run them using make as follows: